 - strong feelings of anxiety

 - a blue tinge to the skin, lips or tongue (cyanosis)

 - paralysis or weakness, possibly of one or more limbs

 - loss of consciousness

 You may not have these symptoms immediately.
 They can develop within 10 to 20 minutes or sometimes even longer after surfacing.
-Don't ignore these symptoms – get medical help straight away.
+Do not ignore these symptoms – get medical help immediately.

 Getting medical help

-Dial 999 to ask for an ambulance if you or someone you're with feels unwell after scuba diving.
+Call 999 and ask for an ambulance if you or someone you're with feels unwell after scuba diving.

 A diver with a suspected air or gas embolism should be transferred to an A&E department as soon as possible.

 They should be laid down flat and given 100% oxygen until they reach hospital.
-Once stabilised, they'll be taken to a pressurised room called a hyperbaric chamber, either at the hospital or at another location nearby.
+Once stabilised, they'll be taken to a pressurised room called a hyperbaric chamber, either at the hospital or at another location.